jimorie/clicksearch/README.md

 ## Fields

 Fields are the objects used to compose your model.
-Clicksearch comes with number of basic field types built-in, but you can of course also define your own field type by subclassing from the `FieldBase` class (or from any other built-in field type).
+Clicksearch comes with a number of basic field types built-in, but you can of course also define your own field type by subclassing from the `FieldBase` class (or from any other built-in field type).

 ### Text